kheller18/data-structures-algorithms/questions/MongoDB.md

    ![scale out](../images/mongo/scale_out.png)

 7. What are some features of MongoDB?
-   + Indexing: It supports generic secondary indexes and provides unique, compound, geospatial, and full-text indexing capabilities as well.
+   + `Indexing`: It supports generic secondary indexes and provides unique, compound, geospatial, and full-text indexing capabilities as well.
-   + Aggregation: It provides an aggregation framework based on the concept of data processing pipelines.
+   + `Aggregation`: It provides an aggregation framework based on the concept of data processing pipelines.
-   + Special collection and index types: It supports time-to-live (TTL) collections for data that should expire at a certain time
+   + `Special collection and index types`: It supports time-to-live (TTL) collections for data that should expire at a certain time
-   + File storage: It supports an easy-to-use protocol for storing large files and file metadata.
+   + `File storage`: It supports an easy-to-use protocol for storing large files and file metadata.
-   + Sharding: Sharding is the process of splitting data up across machines.
+   + `Sharding`: Sharding is the process of splitting data up across machines.

 8. How to add data in MongoDB?
    + The basic method for adding data to MongoDB is “inserts”.
 To insert a single document, use the collection’s insertOne method: